Free Tool

 Owe the California Franchise Tax Board?
 See how long an FTB installment agreement takes to clear your balance, what the 7% state interest adds, and whether you meet the $25,000 / 60-month rules.
 It runs privately in your browser — nothing is saved or sent.

 How it works: the FTB lets most individuals who owe $25,000 or less pay over up to 60 months with no financial statement.
-Interest keeps running at 7%/yr (since July 2025), plus a one-time $34 setup fee.
+Interest keeps running at 7%/yr (current FTB rate), plus a one-time $34 setup fee.
 Enter your balance and monthly payment below.

 Estimated time to pay off